-Generally, in the case of equity awards granted to newly hired executive officers, we set the price of such awards at the closing market price of our common stock as reported on the NASDAQ Global Select Market on his or her date of hire or reporting for service.
-Generally, in the case of equity awards granted to our existing executive officers, we provide for effective dates and set the price of such awards at the closing market price of our common stock as reported on the NASDAQ Global Select Market on the second business day after the applicable quarterly financial earnings release.
 Our Board of Directors or the Compensation Committee, as applicable, approves equity awards at its regularly scheduled meetings each year.
+Generally, in the case of equity awards granted to newly hired executive officers, we set the price of such awards at the closing market price of our common stock as reported on the NASDAQ Global Select Market on the date such grant is approved by our Board of Directors, the Compensation Committee or their delegatee.
+Generally, in the case of a DSU award granted to our existing executive officers, we provide for effective dates on the first business day after the applicable quarterly financial earnings release.
+In the case of a stock option granted to our existing executive officers, the price of such awards is equal to the fair market value of our common stock as reported on the NASDAQ Global Select Market on each grant date, which is generally the first business day after the applicable quarterly financial earnings release.
+In the case of MSU awards granted to our existing executive officers, we provide for an effective date at the October Compensation Committee meeting.
+For more information on our MSU awards, refer to the "Long-Term Incentive Compensation" section in this Compensation Discussion and Analysis.